cybercongress/cybercongress/blog/2020-06-30-euler-foundation-1.md

 ## What is it good for?

 [euler\~Foundation](https://mainnet.aragon.org/#/eulerfoundation/) is a community-powered DAO and a DeVC backing the [Cyber protocol](https://github.com/cybercongress/go-cyber).
-It is the predecessor of [cyber\~Foundation](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberfoundation) (the mainnet DAO-DeVC).
-Taking into consideration that the Euler network series are an existing product and have a [community](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#public-profiles-or-how-to-help-cyber-now) of their own, it is safe to say that the euler\~Foundation is here to stay.
+It is the predecessor of the [cyber\~Foundation](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberfoundation) (the mainnet DAO-DeVC).
+Taking into consideration that the Euler network series is an existing product and has a [community](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#public-profiles-or-how-to-help-cyber-now) of their own, it is safe to say that the euler\~Foundation is here to stay.

 The role of the Foundation is to bootstrap a well-governed DAO and a decentralized fund, without bingo BS, CEO's and jurisdictions.
 It is managed and run by its token holders and charged with its own ETHs.
-We at cyber\~Congress, believe that the Foundation will drive the future growth of Cyber’s ecosystem and can provide cutting-edge, decentralized instruments for its community.
+We at cyber\~Congress believe that the Foundation will drive the future growth of Cyber’s ecosystem and can provide cutting-edge, decentralized instruments for its community.

-In other words, think money separated from the state.
-Where the analogue of a decentralised state is the on-chain governance of the sovereign Cyber network with its own utility token CYB.
+In other words, think money separated from the state, where the analogue of a decentralised state is the on-chain governance of the sovereign Cyber network with its own utility token CYB.
 CYB provides access to the knowledge graph, the semantics core, DeMa (decentralized marketing), staking, transacting, etc. CYB also gives access to Cybers community pool.
 However, the big dough (i.e., the donated ETHs) is managed by a DeVC or euler\~Foundation.
 It is an Aragon-bred DAO.
-And we believe that this type of architecture will help to decentralize governance even further.
+We believe that this type of architecture will help to decentralize governance even further.

 ## Why do you need a predecessor to cyber~Foundation?